 The details: A three-night weekend stay at The Old Chequer* in January 2024 costs £707.

 Located just outside the official Cotswolds AONB boundary in Warwickshire is the picturesque village of Armscote, home to The Hyde.
 This cosy but contemporary wooden property sleeps four and comes with the bonus of its own hut tub in the garden – perfect for warming up on a cold day.
 It’s set in the grounds of the owner’s home but still feels like your own private space.

 There’s a stylish open-plan living space downstairs which combines the living room, kitchen and dining area.
 It has a woodburning stove and exposed beams and flashes of colour which add character to the smart, neutral furnishings.
 Upstairs there are a two light, spacious bedrooms – a king-size with en-suite shower room and a double with en-suite bathroom.

 Things to do nearby: The property is only a few minutes’ walk from the Fuzzy Duck pub in Armscote and four miles north of Shipston-on-Stour where you’ll find shops and restaurants.
-Head to the east and you’ll find Tysoe, the National Trust’s Upton House and Gardens and the Cotswolds Distillery where you can take a tour and try their gins and whiskies.
+Head to the east and you’ll get to Tysoe, the National Trust’s Upton House and Gardens and the Cotswolds Distillery where you can take a tour and taste some of their gins and whiskies.

 7. Corner Cottage, Malmesbury (sleeps 4)